Navigating Office Culture Like a Boss

 Likable: You quietly pull them aside and speak honestly and tactfully.
 You come up with an action plan with deadlines and consequences.

-Tyrant: You quietly make note of their failings and ambush them at their year end review giving them no opportunity to improve.
+Tyrant: You quietly note their failings and ambush them at their year-end review, giving them no opportunity to improve.

 SCENARIO 8: WHEN YOU DISAGREE WITH A COLLEAGUE